 Recipe: Veggie Bash Breakfast Hash

-We’ve seen the memes… we’ve heard the jokes… cauliflower is taking over, we know!
-Of course we’re going with the “if you can’t beat them, join them” mentality, simply because we love cauliflower and we’re making it our own personal mission to see just how many different directions we can take this fun riced vegetable.
-But, cauliflower certainly has to compete as the star in this recipe, given it uses cups of other delicious non-starchy vegetables; a fool proof way to make breakfast vegetable-centric.
+We’ve seen the memes… we’ve heard the jokes… cauliflower has taken over!
+Of course, we’re going with the “if you can’t beat them, join them” mentality simply because we love the nutritional benefits of cauliflower.
+We made it our mission to see just how many different directions we could take this riced vegetable.
+But cauliflower certainly has to compete as the star in this recipe, given that it uses cups of other delicious non-starchy vegetables, a foolproof way to make breakfast vegetable-centric.

-This wonky looking non-starchy veggie is fun because it tastes drastically different raw versus cooked.
-Before applying any heat, fennel can be used in salads to amp up crunch and natural sweetness.
-It’s crispy fronds that make up the bulb taste similar to licorice!
-When cooked, though, this vegetable becomes much more mild and tastes similar to other fibrous veggies, like bok choy.
-Fennel is a good source of Vitamin C, and like other greens – high in fiber.
+Another new ingredient in this recipe, which doesn’t get much spotlight, is also worth highlighting… fennel!
+This non-starchy veggie is fun because it tastes drastically different raw versus cooked.
+Before applying heat, fennel can be used in salads to amp up crunch and natural sweetness.
+Its crispy fronds, which make up the bulb, taste like licorice!
+When cooked, though, this vegetable becomes milder and tastes similar to other fibrous veggies, like bok choy.
+Fennel is a good source of Vitamin C; like other greens, it is high in fiber.

-Expanding your horizons with new vegetables is an exciting way to change flavor, keep foods interesting, but also assure you’re getting in whole foods sources of vitamins and minerals that your body needs.
+Trying new vegetables is an exciting way to change the flavor, keep foods interesting, and ensure that you’re getting the vitamins and minerals your body needs from whole foods.
 Stay creative in the kitchen and get adventurous with the fresh ingredients you use!

 Veggie Bash Breakfast Hash